Georgi Karaslavov

-Biography

-Georgi Karaslavov was born in 1904 in Parvomay.
-After he graduates from the high school in 1922, he moved to live in Sofia, and study in the Postal School.
+After he graduated from high school in 1922, he moved to live in Sofia, and studied at the Postal School.
 In 1923, he studied in a pedagogical school in Harmanli and continued his education by moving to Kazanlak.
 He took part in the September Uprising.
 Afterward, he signed up and graduated from Sofia University in 1928.

-Because of his short novel named "Selkor", he was sentenced and imprisoned by the anti-communist regime in Bulgaria at the time.
+Because of his short novel named "Selkor", he was sentenced and imprisoned by the anti-communist regime that ruled Bulgaria at the time.

 Between 1947 and 1949 Georgi Karaslavov was the director of the Ivan Vazov National Theater.

 Honors

 A school in Sofia is named for Karaslavov, and there is a bust of Karaslavov in the park behind Vasil Levski National Stadium in Sofia.
 A full size statue of Karaslavov has been placed in the town of Parvomay.

 There is the Georgi Karaslavov Award (National Literature Award "Georgi Karaslavov") named in his honor.